ArthurClemens/faceted_search/README.md

 end
 ```

-The value at key `field` should reference a field listed in `fields`.
+The value at key `field` should reference a field listed in `fields`, or a column in the source table.

 #### 3. Pass the scope to `FacetedSearch.create_search_view/3`: